fairlearn/fairlearn/docs/faq.rst

     machine learning in general.
     To determine whether the new model is fairer, the whole system of which it is a part needs to be considered in terms of the societal context in which it is used.
+    See, for example, "Fairness and Abstraction in Sociotechnical Systems" by Selbst et al., listed on our :ref:`further_reading` page.

 What sort of fairness related harms can Fairlearn address?
     Fairlean concentrates on group fairness.